7 Creative Decor Ideas for a Kid's Playroom

 A stimulating sensory environment fosters exploratory play.
 Use various textures, sounds, and visuals to engage children’s senses:

-- Sound Elements: Incorporate soft music systems or musical instruments to add auditory stimulation.
+• Sound Elements: Incorporate musical toys to add auditory stimulation.

 Designing spaces for cooperative play is essential.
 Children learn valuable social skills through collaboration and interaction.
 Here’s how to promote this: